doobwa/pipeline/README.md

 By convention, the outfile should be in the `submissions/` directory.

+### Script for transforming predictions

+In some contexts it is helpful to do post-processing on a set of predictions.
+The name of this script should be added to a `pred_transform` field of a dataset in `config.json`.

+- `--infile`: file containing predictions
+- `--aux`: file pointing to additional features needed for performing the transform
+- `--outfile`: desired location for new predictions

+By default, the `--aux` parameter is populated using the `eval_aux` in `config.json`, if available.

 ## Directory structure

 `splits/`

 Each subdirectory is a particular type of cross-validation split.
 For example `splits/5fold` is a type of cross-validation split that will have two subdirectories, `train` and `test`, containing a file for each feature that can be used.

+`predictions/`

+This directory mimics the structure of `splits/`, but the files are predictions made on the given split.
+Files are named according to the method, the method id, and the `dataset` used (as described in the config file).

 ## Example